CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ## netq show notification

 Displays the configuration of notification channels, filters, rules, or the proxy (if configured).
 Supported notification channels include email, PagerDuty, Slack, and `syslog`.
 The output varies according to the component you want to view.
+Refer to {{<link title="Configure System Event Notifications">}} for additional information.

 ### Syntax